EliSlovik/Group-Project/README.md

 * Cormac Stone (Inheritance Programmer): Will be the main programmer for setting up Inheritance and will focuse on the Trends Class

-* Owen Madsen (Project Manager, Programmer, and Team Support): Will work on the Spreader subclass of the Upgrade Class, while also helping with GUI and Trends
+* Owen Madsen (Project Manager, Programmer, and Team Support): Will work on the Upgrades (Bill Boards, Magazines, Social Media) , while also helping with GUI when needed

 * Peter Klehr (Data, Graphic Designer, and Map Programmer): Will research data on demographics for the hard coded map of SLC, will also intergrate the data onto the map